surrealdb/surrealdb.py/README.md

 from surrealdb import AsyncSurreal

 async def main():
-    # Create an in-memory database
+    # Create an in-memory database (can use "mem://" or "memory")
-    async with AsyncSurreal("mem://") as db:
+    async with AsyncSurreal("memory") as db:
         await db.use("test", "test")
         await db.signin({"username": "root", "password": "root"})